-An Internet Protocol (IP) address is a rational numeric address that is allocated to every single computer and computer device that is a member of a Transmission Control Protocol / Internet Protocol (TCP/IP)-based network.
+An Internet Protocol (IP) address is a rational numerical address which is allocated to every single computer and computer device that is a member of a given Transmission Control Protocol / Internet Protocol (TCP/IP)-based network.

 Parts of an IP Address